Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Description**: Nested properties can result into bad user experience especially when creating request objects. `x-ms-client-flatten` flattens the model properties so that the users can analyze and set the properties much more easily.

-**Why the rule is important**: Overly nested properties (especially required ones) can result into a bad user experience.
+**Why the rule is important**: Overly nested properties (especially required ones) can result into a non optimal user experience.

 **How to fix the violation**: Either eliminate nesting or use the `x-ms-client-flatten` property for a better user experience.
 More details about the extension can be found [here](https://github.com/Azure/azure-rest-api-specs/blob/dce4da0d748565efd2ab97a43d0683c2979a974a/documentation/swagger-extensions.md#x-ms-client-flatten).